KilledByAPixel/TinyCode/README.md

 # 1 Kilobyte Demos

-Some of these use the [JS1k](https://js1k.com) rules, so a small shim is not included in the size.
+Some of these use the [JS1k](https://js1k.com) rules, so a small shim may not be included in the size.

 ## [❤️🎻🐛 Heartstring Debuger](https://killedbyapixel.github.io/TinyCode/1K/HeartstringDebugger) - Music Synth and Visuals
 ## [🦋🌌 Batafuraiko](https://killedbyapixel.github.io/TinyCode/1K/Batafuraiko) - Retro Style Shoot-em-up